LenShustek/Eudora_fix_mbx/README.txt

    "quotedstring"          any printable characters except " 'quotedstring'          any printable characters except '
     hexadecimal string     hexadecimal character codes
-    *                      replace with the character matching !xx in searchstring
+    *                      replace with the character that matched !xx in searchstring
     <setmatch n>           set "match flag n"
     <clearmatch n>         clear "match flag n"

 or the replacementstring can be one of these:
     <blanks>               replace the searchstring with all blanks
     <nothing>              replace the searchstring with all zeroes (same as "" or '')

 The rules are:
-  - The searchstring may be 1 to 50 bytes long
+  - The searchstring may be from 1 to 50 bytes long
-  - The replacementstring may not be longer than the string searched for.
+  - The replacementstring may not be longer than the string being searched for.
   - If the replacement is shorter than the search string, then
     - In a mailbox, the remainder bytes of the search string are changed to zero, which are ignored when Eudora renders the text.